Symmetric Yang--Mills theory in FLRW universes: Symmetric Yang--Mills fields in foliated spacetimes

-Hence, to obtain the reduced Lagrangians for all three cases, we simply have to calculate the Killing forms, which fix each $\tilde{g}_{00}$, then evaluate the double sum \eqref{double sum}.
+To obtain the explicit reduced Lagrangians for the three cases, we simply have to calculate the Killing forms, which fix $\tilde{g}_{00}$, then evaluate the double sum \eqref{double sum}.
 We begin with the Killing forms.
 Working in the defining matrix representations, we use